 Welcome to my website.
 I will be keeping you apprised of my exhibitions, publications, and lectures on my Home Page.
 My Journal page features my current work in progress, images from recent travels, research snippets, and everyday reflections.

 At the top of my list is my upcoming solo exhibition, Journeying, at N’Namdi Center for Contemporary Art in Detroit.
-It opens to the public June 12-August 22nd.
-I hope to see you at the opening reception on June 12th, 6-9 pm.
+It opened to the public June 12-August 22nd.
+The opening reception on June 12th was amazing.
 On June 27th I will be presenting a talk in the Rose Gallery at 2 pm.

 On May 8th, Ellen Kayrod Gallery in Detroit opened Women’s Mixed Media Invitational in conjunction with the Detroit Institute of Arts Kahlo/Rivera exhibition.
 I am pleased to have been invited to exhibit my sculptures, Campfire and Swaddled.
-The show runs through June 19th.
+The show ran through June 19th.

 One of my Tarot Series sculptures, Death, has been published in an article on the Center for Sacred Psychology’s website.
 The article is entitled Spiritual Astrology Session Ten: Neptune and Pluto.
 An image of the sculpture can be found on page ten.
 Many thanks to Betsy Caprio Hedberg for inviting me to contribute art work to this exciting round table discussion.

 Soul Shell Teapot was recently a part of Teapots!
 9th Invitational at Morgan Contemporary Glass Gallery in Pittsburgh, PA.
 The exhibition ran from April 10th-June 13th.
 Images of this new direction can be seen by going to my Collections page and clicking on Teapot Series.